-Those seeking true adventure amongst the mountain peaks might not find this favourite local past time of interest, but when it comes to winter activities in Banff, ice-skating is hard to beat.
+Those seeking true adventure amongst the mountain peaks might not find this favourite local past time of interest, but when it comes to Banff winter activities, ice-skating is hard to beat.

-Ice skating on the frozen lakes of Two Jack, Johnston Lake, Lake Minnewaka, and even the legendary Lake Louise, while you’re surrounded by majestic alpine peaks is nothing to scoff about.
+Ice skating on the frozen lakes of Two Jack Lake, Johnson Lake, Bow Lake, Lake Minnewaka, and even the legendary Lake Louise, while you’re surrounded by majestic alpine peaks is nothing to scoff about.

 Lake Louise itself is considered the safest of the bunch to ice skate on, as it’s regularly maintained and cleared of snow.

-You can freely bring your own gear with you, but if you want you can also rent decent equipment from local shops.
+You can bring your own gear with you, but if you want you can also rent decent equipment from local shops when you visit Banff.

-It’s hard to write a list about the best Banff tourist attractions without talking about Lake Minnewanka, the 21km long spectacle just outside of town.
+It’s hard to write a list of the best Banff attractions without mentioning Lake Minnewanka, the 21km long spectacle just outside of town.

 The fun doesn’t stop there.
-It’s also a popular fishing destination, with large trout and whitefish waiting to be hooked by the keen angler.
+Lake Minnewanka is also a popular fishing destination, with large trout and whitefish waiting to be hooked by the keen angler.

 The overwhelming majesty of Cascade Mountain looms over the town of Banff like a guardian angel, and its presence has been wowing visitors for decades.

-It’s hard to not stop and take thousands of pictures of Cascade Mountain from every angle of town, but if you’re feeling up to a challenge you can even consider climbing to its summit!
+It’s hard to not stop and take thousands of pictures of the mountain from every angle of town, but if you’re feeling up to a challenge you can even consider climbing to its summit!

-The top of Cascade Mountain sits at 2998m above sea level, and the trail to the top is definitely no work in the park.
+The top of Cascade Mountain sits at 2998m above sea level, and the trail to the top is definitely no walk in the park.

-The trailhead starts at the ski lodge on Mt Norquay.
-Start early and allow yourself a full-day to reach the top and descend safely.
+The trailhead starts at the ski lodge on Mount Norquay.
+Start early and allow yourself a full day to reach the top and descend safely.